All contents of this website are © Transition Associates Limited. All rights reserved.

 You have the right to lodge a complaint with the Information Commissioner’s Office.
 Further information, including contact details, is available at https://ico.org.uk.

 Purpose and Scope

-Develop and improve the Quality Management System
+Developing and improving the Quality Management System.

 Ensure that customer needs and expectations are determined and fulfilled with the aim of achieving customer satisfaction

 Communicate to all staff the importance of meeting customer needs and all relevant statutory and regulatory requirements